Direct Broadcast Module – Peer-to-Peer Screen Sharing

 3. Choose Run Broadcast Server

 If the Broadcast Server is not yet installed, click the download button next to “Run Broadcast Server” and install the .MSI file.
-You must have administrative privileges to complete the installation
+You must have administrative privileges to complete the installation.
+If you are unable to download the MSI from the portal, you can download it here

 4. The Broadcast Server will launch and automatically start the broadcast service